SK Hynix Software Engineer Salary in United States | $38.8K-$124K+ | Levels.fyi

 The median Software Engineer compensation in United States package at SK Hynix totals $124K per year.
-View the base salary, stock, and bonus breakdowns for SK Hynix's total compensation packages.
+View the base salary, equity, and bonus breakdowns for SK Hynix's total compensation packages.
 Last updated: 11/5/2025

 Company